paulpossart/netpix/README.md

 - **Auth:** JWTs with refresh/access token rotation

 ## TMDB API
+- Uses the popular third-party API: The Movie Database.

 - Create a watchlist.

 - Search the database for favourite movies.

-- Returns collections of movies: popular, upcoming, now in cinemas.
+- Return collections of movies: popular, upcoming, now in cinemas.

 - Video and logo endpoints are integrated seamlessly for a satisfying user experience.